alttch/finac/README.md

 As you see, there's no counter party account in lazy exchange.
-This feature is useful for personal accounting and special applications, but for the professional accounting, you should create counter-party exchange account and perform buy-sell transactions with it.
+This feature is useful for personal accounting and special applications, but for the professional accounting, you should create counterparty exchange account and perform buy-sell transactions with it.

 ### Targets